 Screen readers empower users to flick between web pages using hyperlinked text.

 But if the anchor text for a hyperlink or skip link is ‘click here,’ that doesn’t explain where the link takes the user.
-Instead, try to write more descriptive anchor texts to enable the user to navigate their way better.
-Perhaps you could use ARIA labels?
-Or screen-reader-only text?
+Instead, try to write more descriptive anchor texts that enable easier user navigation.
+You could use ARIA labels or screen-reader-only text.

 Unusual fonts may look good, but fancy fonts can be challenging for many users (especially for visitors just wanting to scan through the content).